hkong/cvelistV5/README.md

 This repository is the official [CVE List](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossaryCVEList).
 It is a catalog of all [CVE Records](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossaryRecord) identified by, or reported to, the [CVE Program](https://www.cve.org/).

-This repository hosts files of CVE Records in [CVE JSON 5.0 format](https://www.cve.org/AllResources/CveServices#cve-json-5) (view the [schema](https://github.com/CVEProject/cve-schema)).
+This repository hosts files of CVE Records in [CVE Record Format](https://www.cve.org/AllResources/CveServices#cve-json-5) (view the [schema](https://github.com/CVEProject/cve-schema)).
 They are updated regularly (about every 7 minutes) using the official CVE Services API.
 You may search, download, and use the content hosted in this repository, per the [CVE Program Terms of Use](https://www.cve.org/Legal/TermsOfUse).

 **Legacy Format Downloads Available for Limited Time**—[Legacy format CVE List downloads](https://www.cve.org/Downloads#legacy-format) that are currently available for download on the CVE.ORG website, which are derived from CVE JSON 4.0, will be [phased out in the first half of 2024](https://medium.com/@cve_program/deprecation-of-legacy-cve-download-formats-now-underway-43701aafcc67).
 Learn more [here](https://medium.com/@cve_program/deprecation-of-legacy-cve-download-formats-now-underway-43701aafcc67).